-&lt;sup>47 Bränström, R., & Pachankis, J. E. (2020).
+36 Bränström, R., & Pachankis, J. E. (2020).
 Reduction in mental health treatment utilization among transgender individuals after gender-affirming surgeries: a total population study.
 American journal of psychiatry, 177(8), 727-734. https://doi.org/10.1176/appi.ajp.2019.19010080

-57. However, a cursory reading of the study itself tells a far less optimistic story than the authors' own confident interpretations of the post-surgical data.
+40. However, a cursory reading of the study itself tells a far less optimistic story than the authors' own confident interpretations of the post-surgical data.
 From the available published data, I was able to calculate the "Number Needed to Treat," or NNT, which is a measure of clinical impact.
 It helps relate the actual size of the effect of the treatment back to the realities of clinical practice to aid physicians in decisions about whether a particular treatment is "worth it."
 A high NNT accompanied by significant risk (in the treatment) is considered high-risk, low payoff.
 On the other hand, a high NNT accompanied by modest risk (such as prescribing a daily statin pill to reduce risk of a subsequent heart attack) is considered low risk, low payoff.
 In this study, the NNT appears to be a staggering 49, meaning the beneficial effect of transgender surgery (or more commonly, a series of surgeries) is so small that a clinic may have to perform 49 gender-affirming surgeries before they could expect to witness one additional post-surgical patient's reduction in subsequent mental health assistance.
 If no other treatment was available, or if the treatment was non-invasive and the hazards were insignificant, clinics might consider surgery a low-risk but low-payoff approach.
-But even the most common surgeries here (e.g., bilateral mastectomy) are considered major surgeries-and particular ones are exceptionally challenging, with elevated likelihood of suffering a complication.
-Conducting surgery on 49 patients in order to secure one patient who modestly benefits in slightly less psychological services?
-It ought to give physicians considerable pause, but in an industry increasing characterized by demand-driven care of patients, it does not.
+But even the most common surgeries here (e.g., bilateral mastectomy) are considered major surgeries-and particular ones are exceptionally challenging, with elevated likelihood of suffering a complication.38 Conducting surgery on 49 patients in order to secure one patient who modestly benefits in slightly less psychological services?
+It ought to give physicians pause, but in a demand-oriented industry, it does not.

-&lt;sup>48 Citrome, L. (2014).
+37 Citrome, L. (2014).
 Quantifying clinical relevance.
 Innovations in clinical neuroscience, 11(5-6), 26-30.

-58. The journal received numerous letters pointing out that the study's analysis was flawed and its conclusions unsupported by the data.
+- 41. The journal received numerous letters pointing out that the study's analysis was flawed and its conclusions unsupported by the data.
 Almost one year later, the American Journal of Psychiatry published seven letters of critique, an editorial note on the subsequent statistical review those critiques prompted, and the resulting correction that nullified the study's claim of a post-surgical mental health benefit.
 The correction curbed what conclusions the authors had originally made-that "this study provides timely support for policies that ensure coverage of gender-affirming treatments."
-This example is indicative of a wider trend of "looking" for statistical significance, however weak, to support claims that are consonant with the wishes of transgender medical practitioners.
+This example is indicative of a wider trend of "looking" for statistical significance, however weak, to support claims that are consonant with the political wishes of transgender medical practitioners. - 42.
+In just the past two years, three countries' national gender medicine councils have commissioned focused studies on the efficacy of the "affirmative" approach to treating minors.